burgersmoke/enron-formality/README.md

         This script was used in conjunction with Mallet's output from running against the University of Sheffield Personal vs. Business dataset to derive the results

+/ scripts

+	Lots of random scripts for Wordnik informal word API scraping, preprocessing, data reporting, etc.

+	NOTE : It's been a LOOOOONG time since looking at these so please use at your own risk!

 /enron_employee_positions/